Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 \subsubsection{Thick Pellet Calibration}

-Accordingly, we produced thick pressed pellets of As$_2$O$_3$ of varying thickness for this calibration purpose where typical proper mass and dimensioning measurements could be made.
-Seven thick pressed pellets were created for this work, of approximately 1.3\,cm diameter, via hydraulic press and trapezoidal split-sleeve dies with masses ranging from 100 to 900\,mg (see Figure \ref{PelletsOverview}).
-These pellets were irradiated under identical bare conditions at McClellan to the electroplated targets of interest and were also equivalently assessed by gamma spectroscopy at LBNL.
+Accordingly, we produced thick pressed pellets of As$_2$O$_3$ of varying thickness for this calibration purpose where typical mass and dimensioning measurements could be made.
+Seven thick pressed pellets were created for this work, of 1.3\,cm diameter, via hydraulic press and trapezoidal split-sleeve dies with masses ranging from 100 to 900\,mg (see Figure \ref{PelletsOverview}).
+These pellets were irradiated under identical conditions at McClellan to the electroplated targets of interest and were likewise equivalently assayed by gamma spectroscopy at LBNL.

-In contrast to the electroplated targets, however, the additional knowledge of mass and size for the thick pressed pellets mean that their induced $^{76}$As specific activities $\eta$ could be easily calculated from their determined $A_0$ values.
+In contrast to the electroplated targets, however, the additional knowledge of mass and size for the thick pressed pellets mean that their induced $^{76}$As specific activities $\eta$ [Bq/atom] could be easily calculated from their determined $A_0$ values.
 These $\eta$ are valuable data points that were used to fit modified versions of theoretical self-shielding models as a function of mass/thickness.

 Specifically, the two accepted theoretical epithermal self-shielding corrective models of \citet{Karadag2003} and \citet{Martinho2003} were utilized for this purpose.
 They were modified from their original formulations in the sense that regression parameters have been added that account for not only epithermal shielding but also thermal self-shielding and all other non-independently described corrective factors for arsenic targets in the McClellan conditions.
 In this manner, the activation physics bases of these models are maintained but they are recast to provide general attenuation information.